 Brown rice is rice that hasn't been messed with.
 Any type of white rice―long-grain, short-grain, basmati―begins as brown rice, which means its outer layer of bran has not yet been removed.
 This pilaf, made with long-grain brown rice, three kinds of nuts, and Indian spices, is a healthy recipe you'll return to often.

-No reason you have to eat mediocre food while you're camping.
-Take these pancakes, for instance: they have whole-wheat flour, wheat germ, and wheat bran, they're tender and fragrant, and you can pack the dry mix and just add eggs and oil at the site.
-Of course, they're great at home, too.
+There’s no reason you have to eat mediocre food while you’re camping.
+Take these pancakes, for instance: they have whole-wheat flour, wheat germ, and wheat bran; they’re tender and fragrant; and you can pack the dry mix and just add eggs and oil at the site.
+Of course, they’re great at home too.

 21 of 21Photo by Annabelle Breakey; written by Margo True

 If you’ve never liked rice pudding, give this recipe a try.
 And if you’re already an R.P. fan, it’ll make you weak in the knees.
 Coconut milk and brown sweet rice combine to make a rich, silky dessert that isn’t cloying.
 Tangy-sweet dried apricots on top give it a brightness and intensity.